-Drobak, Norway Age: 71 Independent

-Mr. Ytreland was appointed to the Board of Alvopetro in 2013 and serves as the Chair of the Reserves Committee.
+Drobak, Norway Age: 72 Independent Mr. Ytreland was appointed to the Board of Alvopetro in 2013 and serves as the Chair of the Reserves Committee.
 Mr. Ytreland is a geologist with more than 35 years experience in the international petroleum industry.
 He is now an independent geologist based in Norway.
 Until May 2014, Mr. Ytreland worked as a Principal Advisor with Gaffney, Cline & Associates, United Kingdom.
 Since 2004, Mr. Ytreland worked as an advisor and project manager in development and cooperation projects for the Norwegian government in East Timor, Afghanistan and some Latin American and African countries.
 Mr. Ytreland also worked as a geoscientist and explorationist at Unocal for 13 years and at Norsk Hydro for seven years in Southeast Asia, Africa, Europe, United States, the Middle East and Latin America.
 He was General Manager for Norsk Hydro in Venezuela from 1995 to 2000.
 Mr. Ytreland holds a Master of Science degree in Geology from the University of Bergen in Norway.

-November 19, 2013 9.4 years Alvopetro Board and Board Committees N Meeting Attenda nce (2022) Board 4 of 4 100% Reserves Committee Reserves Committee (Chairman) 100% Shares and DSUs Held- as at Decem nber 31, 2022 (1)(2) Shares DSUs Equity-at-Risk Meets Share Ownership Guideline (#) (#) (\$)
+Director Since: Tenure:

+November 19, 2013 10.4 years

+Alvopetro Board and B oard Committees Meeting Attenda nce (2023)

+Board 6 of 6 100%

+Reserves Committe e (Chairman) 2 of 2 100%

+Shares and DSUs Held - as at Decem ber 31, 2023 (1)(2)

+Shares DSUs Equity-at-Risk

+(#) (#) (\$) Meets Share Ownership Guideline

+79,565 54,020 881,661 Yes